Common Cat Health Problems: Signs, Vet Timing & Prevention Guide

 Kitten note: kittens dehydrate fast—if not eating for 12 hours, or with diarrhea/vomiting, call a vet the same day.

 Medical disclaimer: This guide is educational only.
-If you’re worried, call your vet—sooner is safe
+If you’re worried, call your vet—sooner is safer than waiting and worrying.

 10.Prevention checklist